geomstats/geomstats/docs/index.rst

 and logarithmic maps, geodesics, and parallel transport.

-The module `learning` implements statistics and learning algorithms for data on manifolds, such as estimation procedures, clustering and dimension reduction.
+The module `learning` implements statistics and learning algorithms for data on manifolds, such as estimation, clustering and dimension reduction.
 The code is object-oriented and classes inherit from scikit-learn's base classes and mixins.

-All associated operations are vectorized for batch computation and provide support for different execution backends---namely NumPy, PyTorch, and TensorFlow--- enabling GPU acceleration.
+In both modules, the operations are vectorized for batch computation and provide support for different execution backends---namely NumPy, PyTorch, and TensorFlow--- enabling GPU acceleration.